alchemy-swift/alchemy/README.md

 }
 ```

 Note that to make things simple for you, a few things are happening under the hood.
-A `tokenAuthMiddleware()` is automatically available since UserToken conforms to TokenAuthable.
-This middleware automatically parse tokens from the `Authorization` header of incoming Requests and validates them against the UserToken table.
-If the token matches a UserToken row, the related User and UserToken will be `.set()` on the Request for access via `get(User.self)`.
+A `tokenAuthMiddleware()` is automatically available since `UserToken` conforms to `TokenAuthable`.
+This middleware automatically parse tokens from the `Authorization` header of incoming Requests and validates them against the `user_tokens` table.
+If the token matches a `UserToken` row, the related `User` and `UserToken` will be `.set()` on the Request for access via `get(User.self)`.
 If there is no match, your server will return a `401: Unauthorized` before hitting the handler.

-Also note that because `Model` descends from `Codable` you can return your database models directly from a handler to the client.
+Also note that, in this case, because `Model` descends from `Codable` you can return your database models directly from a handler to the client.

 ## Redis

-Working with Redis is extremely simple and powered by the excellent [RedisStack](https://github.com/Mordil/RediStack) package.
+Working with Redis is powered by the excellent [RedisStack](https://github.com/Mordil/RediStack) package.
 Once you register a configuration, the `Redis` type has most Redis commands, including pub/sub, as functions you can access.

 ```swift
 Redis.config(default: .connection("localhost"))